bag-cnag/biodm/README.md

 ## Setup services dependencies

-### Quick setup
+### Recommended: Quick setup

 To start all at once and skip individual configuration below you may use the provided `compose.yml`.
 You may start all services using
 ```bash
 docker compose up -d
 ```
+*Note*: You need to build up the docker container as explained in the keycloak secton below.

-_Note_: You still need to perform keycloak realm and client configuration on the UI.
+_Note_: You need to perform keycloak realm and client configuration on the admin interface by default located at `https://keycloak.local:8443/admin/`

 It bundles those services in a local subnet **i.e.** `biodm-dev` by default located at `10.10.0.1/16` for an easy quick setup it is advised to add the following lines to your `/etc/hosts` file as they are matching default config settings.